Top 10 Frequently Asked Questions for Weddings

 There are two different kinds of edits I provide, Basic Edit and Advanced Retouching.

 - The second kind of edit is Advanced Photo Retouching to include my signature style of retouching to be a work of art.
-This includes things like creative edits, sunset sky replacements, skin smoothing, teeth whitening, hair taming, body contouring, removal of distracting stuff, head swapping (common in large group shots) and additional Photoshop magic.
-All advanced edits are complimentary with all product orders including albums, fine art canvas, and prints larger than 8x12" or available at a flat rate of $60/ hour.
+This includes things like beauty edits with skin smoothing, teeth whitening, hair taming, body contouring, removal of distracting stuff, head swapping (common in large group shots), sunset sky replacements, and additional Photoshop magic.
+All advanced edits are complimentary with all product orders including albums, fine art canvas, and large prints or a la carte at $60/hour.

 8) How many pictures will we get?